d12frosted/elpa-mirror/stable-melpa/difftastic-readme.txt

   to a next logical chunk or a next file respectively.
 - `difftastic-previous-chunk' (`p'), `difftastic-previous-file' (`P') -
   move point to a previous logical chunk or a previous file respectively.
+- `difftastic-toggle-chunk' (`TAB' or `C-i') - toggle visibility of a chunk at point.
+The point has to be in a chunk header.
+When called with a prefix all file chunks from the header to the end of the file.
+See also `difftastic-hide-chunk' and `difftastic=show-chunk'.
 - `difftastic-git-diff-range' - transform `ARGS' for difftastic and show the result of `git diff ARGS REV-OR-RANGE -- FILES' with `difftastic'.